Oscar Health Insurance Review (2026)

 UNDERSTANDING HEALTH INSURANCE METAL LEVELS

 Oscar operates in 20 states with 301 total plans, though what's available depends on where you live.
-Texas has the widest selection (HMO, EPO and PPO plans) while Ohio has the most individual plan options, with 32 HMO plans.
-Most states only offer one network type, so your choices are largely shaped by your location.
-Check Oscar's availability in your area before comparing coverage and costs.
+Texas is the only state where Oscar sells both HMO and EPO plans in the same market, with 11 HMO and 12 EPO options available.
+Ohio has the most individual plan options, with 32 HMO plans.

 Alabama